Gordon W. Davis, Ph.D.

 President & CEO / Partner

-Moore began working at CEV in 2002 as a student production coordinator.
-In this position, Moore was responsible for developing curriculum for various subject areas.
-His duties included researching, writing and editing educational video productions and Microsoft PowerPoint presentations and correlating materials to state educational standards.
-In an effort to aid sales during the Texas textbook adoption, Moore served as a curriculum sales consultant from 2004 to 2005.
-He managed a territory consisting of over 200 accounts, with 88 percent of accounts adopting and implementing at least one state-approved course of study.
-After finishing the adoption, Moore was named production manager in 2005 and promoted to vice president of production in 2007.
-In this role, he managed a team of full- and part-time employees in developing 547 copyrighted multimedia curriculum products for nationwide use in classrooms.
-In addition, he worked with Clayton Franklin to develop CEV’s Pathway and Multimedia Pathway Unit products, which were adopted in 13 states for various CTE courses.
+To aid sales during the Texas textbook adoption, Dusty served as a curriculum sales consultant from 2004 to 2005 managing a territory that included more than 200 accounts, of which nearly 90 percent adopted and implemented at least one state-approved course of study.
+After finishing the adoption, Dusty was named production manager and was then promoted in 2007 to vice president of production.
+In this role, he managed a team in developing 547 copyrighted multimedia curriculum products for classrooms nationwide.
+In addition, he co-developed Pathway and Multimedia Pathway Unit products, which were adopted in 13 states for various Career and Technical Education (CTE) courses.

-Together with his wife Ginger, he has his hands full with twins, Ella and Daphne and younger daughter Macy.
+Dusty and his wife, Ginger, have their hands full with twins, Ella and Daphne, and younger daughter Macy.

 Executive Vice President / Partner